- Original basic research

 Electronic supplementary material

-Additional file 2:Supplementary Figure 1: The bases of the quantification of Pm-AP and the confirmation of its authenticity.
+Additional file 2:.
 (A) Human Pm-AP (hPm-AP) was resolved on a SDS-polyacrylamide gel containing 2 mg ml-1 human fibrinogen and processed for detection of lysis band.
 The plotted data are the average of duplicate determinations.
 The intensity of the lysis bands at ~140 kDa was proportional to the amount of hPm-AP at 0.1-3 ng (r = 0.99).
 (B) Mouse citrated plasma was recalcified (20 mM CaCl2) for 16 h at room temperature to induce Pm-AP formation.
 After centrifugation, the resulting supernatant (5 μl) was mixed for 30 min with 0.6 μg ml-1 of anti-plasminogen IgG (Anti-Plg) or anti-α2-antiplasmin IgG (Anti-AP).
 After incubation for 30 min at room temperature, supernatant of the sample (equivalent to 2 μl of the original plasma) was resolved on a SDS-polyacrylamide gel containing 2 mg ml-1 casein for zymography.
 The intensity of the lysis band at ~130 kDa was decreased by the treatments with anti-plasminogen IgG and anti-α2-antiplasmin IgG, demonstrating the authenticity of the ~130 kDa lysis band as Pm-AP.
 Similar results were obtained when samples were processed for zymography after removal of the immune complexes with protein G-Sepharose.
 (It is likely that the immune complexes precipitate following the reaction or that the IgG binding prevents the regeneration of plasmin activity during the zymography process.)
 (PDF 107 KB)

-Additional file 3:Supplementary Figure 2: Bleeding and rebleeding following SMTP-7 administration in mice.
+Additional file 3:.
 (A) Bleeding time in mice was determined after an intravenous administration of 5% mannitol (Control) or SMTP-7 (5 and 30 mg kg-1) dissolved in the vehicle.
 (B) Following the determination of bleeding time, the mice were subjected to the measurement of rebleeding.
 The mean + SD (n = 7 for control and 5 mg kg-1 groups and n = 5 for 30 mg kg-1 group) was shown.
 There was no statistical difference between any groups with respect to both bleeding time and rebleeding volume as assessed by the Tukey-Kramer test.
 (PDF 135 KB)

 About this article